charlesacosta163/unofficial-course-sniper/README.md

 2. `npm run backend`: Use this command to run the Express.js backend server.

 ### Accessing the Application
 Once the servers are running, you can access the application in your web browser.
-The client-side server typically runs on http://localhost:5000, while the Express.js backend may run on a different port (check code).
+The client-side server typically runs on localhost, while the Express.js backend may run on a different port (check code).